Shopify SEO: Best Practices for Your Store

 On-page SEO for your Shopify store

 Imagine a Shopify store with spammy products’ descriptions.
-It is a risky business.
+It’s a risky business.
 When opening your store, you need to identify the most suitable short-tail and long-tail keyword opportunities and play safe.
 Adding the right keywords can contribute to getting your store higher in SERPs so that people buy from you.

 Start with adding keywords to your title tags, meta descriptions, products’ descriptions, and images’ alt texts.
 Later on, if you decide to feature a blog as part of your Shopify store, you can implement your targeted keywords in your articles as well.